raindrum/exhibiter/README.md

 I made this tool in the hopes that it would make eviction defense a little easier.
 Plaintiffs may use it as well, but *eviction plaintiffs* and their representatives may not.

-Copyright 2020 Simon Raindrum Sherred.
+Copyright (c) 2020 Simon Raindrum Sherred.

 # Installation